 Check out my TV segment “Frozen Meals are Back in Style” with ABC-7 Los Angeles.

-Today, thanks to the variety — vegan, natural, gluten-free, organic, ethnic, and even artisan — there is truly something for everyone in the frozen food aisle.
+Today, thanks to the variety — vegan, natural, gluten-free, organic, and even artisan — there is truly something for everyone in the frozen food aisle.
 However, the challenge remains to choose the healthy frozen meals that will satisfy your hunger and fuel your body properly — without the excess sodium and junk.
 The good news: is it is possible with a few helpful tips.
 In fact, research shows when chosen wisely, frozen foods can be just as healthful, if not more so, than their fresh counterparts.

 Here are ten tips on selecting the healthiest frozen foods for you and your family.